huda-code/fosrl-cli/docs/pangolin_up.md

       --silent                   Disable TUI and run silently when detached --tls-client-cert path     TLS client certificate path
       --tunnel-dns               When enabled, DNS queries are routed through the tunnel for remote resolution.
 To ensure queries are tunneled correctly, you must define the DNS server as a Pangolin resource and enter its address as an Upstream DNS Server.
-      --upstream-dns strings     List of DNS servers to use for external DNS resolution if overriding system DNS (default [1.1.1.1])
+      --netstack-dns server      DNS server to use for Netstack.
+This handles DNS resolution outside of the upstream servers --upstream-dns strings     List of DNS servers to use for external DNS resolution if overriding system DNS
 ```

 ### SEE ALSO